OBDDimal/FeatureIDE-Service/README.md

    and [uvl-parser.jar](https://github.com/FeatureIDE/FeatureIDE/raw/3373c95f3d3f2b09557241b854044409c958681d/plugins/de.ovgu.featureide.fm.core/lib/uvl-parser.jar)
    into the `lib` folder.
 3. In the `build.gradle.kts` file check that the version numbers of the libraries match.
-4. Run Main Method of ApplicationTest

-## How to Use CLI in Intellij

-Use the CLI Main Method to start the Application and use the different options to get your needed Files.

 Value for option --path should be always provided in command line. <br />
 Usage: featureide-cli options_list <br />